 "The Lexx crew discover a city on the planet Water called Garden and Stan decides that his wandering days are over.
 It is agreed that she will go off on her own as there are no men and that they will part as friends."

-On this day in 2005, The 4400 aired "Wake-Up Call."
-This served as the first episode of the program's second season, and here's the plot summary from IMDB.com:
+On this day in 2005 (in the U.S.), The 4400 aired "Wake-Up Call."
+Officially, this served as the first episode of the program's second season.
+According to our friends at IMDB.com, here's the plot summary:

 "Kyle tries to visit his cousin Shawn at The 4400 Center but is thrown out.
 Richard and Lily are desperate to protect their infant daughter, Isabelle from Collier and other maniacs, and a schizophrenic 4400 wants a huge communicative device and makes it a hospital's project from a minor position."